Three Theorems on Negami's Planar Cover Conjecture: Vertex-connectivity of Planar Covers. Proof of Theorem

 Suppose that $X \subset V(G)$ is a vertex cut set of $G$.
 Let $G_1$ and $G_2$ be the partition of the set $V(G) \setminus X$ such that there are no edges from $G_1$ to $G_2$.
 We call $G_1$ and $G_2$ the \emph{sides} of $V(G) \setminus X$.
 For $x$ in $X$ and $i = 1, 2$, we define $N_i(x)$ to be the set of neighbours of $x$ in $G_i$, and $L_i(x)$ to be the set of labels of the vertices in $N_i(x)$.

 We need the following observations.

-\begin{lemma} Suppose $K$ is $k$-connected and suppose $X$ is a vertex cut in $G$ containing at most $k-1$ vertices.
+\begin{lemma} Suppose $K$ is $k$-connected and $G$ is a cover of $K$.
+Suppose $X$ is a vertex cut in $G$ containing at most $k-1$ vertices.
 If just one vertex $x \in X$ is labelled $A$, then all neighbours of $x$ with labels that do not appear in the cut are on the same side. \end{lemma} \begin{proof} Let $x$ be the only vertex in $X$ labelled $A$.
 Let $L$ be the set of labels of the other vertices in $X$.
-Note that $|L|\leq k- 2$.
+Note that $|L|\leq k- 2$, and moreover, the degree of $x$ is at least $k$.
 Let $u, v$ be two neighbours of $x$ with the labels $U$ and $V$, respectively, such that $U, V \notin L$.
 Suppose that $u$ and $v$ lie on the different sides.
 The path $(u,x,v)$ in $G$ projects onto the path $(U,A,V)$ in $K$.
 Since $K$ is $k$-connected, the graph $K \setminus(\{A\} \cup L)$ is connected, and so there is a path from $U$ to $V$ in $K \setminus(\{A\} \cup L)$.
 This implies that there is a cycle $C$ in $K \setminus L$ that contains the path $(U,A,V)$.
 Lifting $C$ into $G$ we get a set of disjoint cycles one of which contains the path $(u,x,v)$.
 But this cycle must pass through a vertex in the cut with label in $L$ to get back, a contradiction. \end{proof}

 Lemma~\ref{lem2a} immediately implies that any minimal planar cover of a $2$-connected graph is $2$-connected.
 The following fact is proved in \cite[Corollary~10]{Neg3}, but we include its proof for completeness.